facastagnini/facastagnini.github.io/_posts/2018-04-13-Picking_a_strobogrammatic_prime_domain_name.md

 published: true
 fullview: false
 description: Picking a domain name can be stresful, or you can just pick a pseudo-random number.
+tags:
+- python
 ---
-# Why picking a strobogrammatic prime number domain name
+# Why
 After several sessions thinking about a text based domain name and coming up with no good ideas, or finding out that the best ones where already taken, I decided to simplify the whole thing and just pick a number.
 If you can pick any number, why not picking a cool number...

 ## What is a strobogrammatic prime number?
 From [Wikipedia]
+{% highlight text %}
 A strobogrammatic number is a number whose numeral is rotationally symmetric, so that it appears the same when rotated 180 degrees.
 In other words, the numeral looks the same right-side up and upside down (e.g., 69, 96, 1001).
 A strobogrammatic prime is a strobogrammatic number that is also a prime number, i.e., a number that is only divisible by one and itself.
+{% endhighlight %}

 ## Finding a strobogrammatic prime number
 I put together a simple script to find the numbers